alejandroarmas/alejandroarmas.github.io/content/post/reproducible_experiment_environments.md

 ) that guided my decision making.

-#### Performing Data Compression
+#### Optimizing Productivity by Performing Data Compression

  I removed some of the unused columns which resulted in a 32x decrease in size for PeMS monitoring data and a 38x decrease in size for climate data.

 ```bash